smartcontractkit/documentation/docs/Using Randomness/example-contracts.md

 1. Register all the applications in the [Subscription Manager]() application.  <!-- TODO: Add subscription management app URL -->
 1. Fund the subscription in the [Subscription Manager]() application.  <!-- TODO: Add subscription management app URL -->

-The examples here demonstrate how to complete these tasks programmatically.
+The examples here demonstrate how to complete these tasks programmatically. <!-- TODO: Check this.
+We might show the app example instead. -->

 - [Single consumer and subscription owner](#single-consumer-and-subscription-owner)
 - [Multiple consumers with an external subscription owner](#multiple-consumers-with-an-external-subscription-owner)